 Our research excellence will be a key asset in contributing to research-based training and innovative activities.
 We will create favourable opportunities for the sharing of experience between our universities at all levels, for example by increasing staff mobility and promoting the exchange of good practice.

 We need all the actors involved in the academic life of our universities to contribute to the definition of the orientations and activities of the alliance: students, researchers, administrative staff and non-academic partners will all have the future of CIVIS in their hands.
 The governance structure of CIVIS will reflect our commitment to inclusive bottom-up approaches.

 4. First steps

-Let us build together this new European dynamic!
+Let's build this new European dynamic together!

 Free University of Brussels